karanpratapsingh/HyperTrade/README.md

 **How do services communicate?**

 All the messaging infrastructure use cases are handled by [NATS](https://nats.io).
-Service communication are mainly via publish-subscribe and request-reply pattern.
+Inter service communications are mainly via publish-subscribe and request-reply pattern.
 Essentially, NATS acts as our service mesh!

 We also use [JetStream](https://docs.nats.io/nats-concepts/jetstream) to for real-time, persisted data streams.